William C. Morris Endowment activities

 The biennial Bill Morris Seminar: Book Evaluation Training was formed to honor and support William C. Morris’ dedication to connecting librarians, and ultimately children, with excellent children’s books.
 The seminar brings ALSC members with limited evaluation experience together with those who have served on ALSC’s media evaluation committees in an environment to train and mentor in the group process and in children’s media evaluation techniques.
 Participants learn book evaluation skills as well as how to conduct and participate in effective group discussions.
 The seminar results in new and emerging leaders for future ALSC evaluation committees.

 Funds from the Morris Endowment support those selected to attend the training seminar by offering the seminar at no charge to attendees.
-This includes all materials, breakfast and lunch.
+This includes all materials, breakfast, lunch and breaks.
 To help defray additional costs, a stipend is provided to each attendee.

 Seminars have taken place in the following years and locations, prior to ALA Midwinter Meeting: